charlotearaneta/hr-onboarding-automation/case-study.md

 ## 1. Executive Summary

-The **Employee Onboarding Automation System** is an HR-Tech automation project designed to streamline and standardize employee onboarding processes using **Python, ClickUp API, and Gmail API**.
+The **Employee Onboarding Automation System** is an HR Tech automation project designed to streamline and standardize employee onboarding processes using **Python, ClickUp API, and Gmail API**.
 The system automates onboarding tasks, training assignments, welcome communications, and probation reminders to ensure every new hire receives a consistent and timely onboarding experience.

 Developed at the intersection of **HR operations and workflow automation**, this project demonstrates how technology can reduce administrative burden while preserving a human-centered employee experience.
 It reflects my transition from HR into tech, applying automation to solve real operational challenges in people management.